Updated to: 03 September 2019Download as PDF

 Screeing is a required step.

-The proponent emits a request for environmental certification to the competent authority.
+The proponent sends a request for environmental certification to the competent authority.
 The competent environmental authority reviews the request of the proponent.
 The first step is to apply the inclusive list of annex II of the SEIA Law.
 If the project, work or activity is mentioned in the inclusive list the proponent has to prepare a preliminary assessment.
 The competent authority reviews documentation and makes a classification decision.

 Category I Environmental Impact Declaration: includes activities, projects or works whose execution causes low negative environmental impacts

 Category III Detailed Environmental Impact Assessment: includes projects, activities or works whose implementation can cause significant negative environmental impacts.
-These projects require an in depth analysis to review their impacts and propose environmental management plan.
+These projects require an in depth analysis to review their impacts and to propose an environmental management plan.

 For activities, projects or works in protected areas a consultation with the National State institute of Protected Areas (SERNANP) is required.
-The SERNANP emit its technical opinion.
+The SERNANP gives its technical opinion.
 The technical opinion of the National Water Authority (ANA) should be requested in the case of the use of water resources.

-Reglamento del Ley SEIA art.
-21
+Articles 36-46 Reglamento del Ley SEIA